julianschuh/statusboard/README.md

 The statusboard gem features a simple and expressive DSL which is used to configure and feed the widgets with data.
 Supported statements of the DSL are explained in the following paragraphs.

 ### widget
 The **widget** statement is used to define a new widget with a specified _name_ and _type_.
 The widgets name is used as the identifier of the widget and hence has to be unique.
-A block must be specified with further DSL statements which describe the widget and its contents.
+A block containing further DSL statements which describe the widget and its contents must be specified.

 ```ruby
 widget name, type do